ttuhin03/computer_use_ootb/README.md

 **No Docker** is required, and it theoretically supports **any platform**, with testing currently done on **Windows**.
 This project provides a user-friendly interface based on Gradio. 🎨

 ## Update
 - 10-25: Now you can **Remotely Control** your computer 💻 through your mobile device 📱 —**No App Installation** required!
+(Thanks to Gradio for their awesome web framework!)
 Give it a try and have fun 🎉.

 ## Demo Video